Cave of Treasures: Authorship

 The Cave of Treasures was long attributed to Ephrem the Syrian (c.
-306–373) because some manuscripts bear a heading naming him, but modern scholarship has completely rejected this attribution.
+306–373) due to some manuscripts bearing a heading that names him, but modern scholarship has completely rejected this attribution.
 The text was first quoted in a mid-7th century work and shows no awareness of the Islamic conquests, indicating that it must have been composed before 630 AD.
-It even mentions the late Sassanian king Khosrow II The text's multiple and frequent apologetic attacks against Jews also suggest a 7th-century composition in which a time when Christians hoped that widespread conversion and baptism of Jews would prepare the way for the Second Coming.
+It even mentions the late Sassanian king Khosrow II.
+The text's multiple and frequent apologetic attacks against Jews also suggest a 7th-century composition, which was a time when Christians hoped that widespread conversion and baptism of Jews would prepare the way for the Second Coming.

 Multiple theories have been advanced regarding its authorship.
 Albrecht Goetze argued that it was a compilation of three separate 4th-century Jewish-Christian works: one concerning legends about Adam and Seth, one on the genealogy of Mary, and one on the life of Christ.
-These were then edited together by a Syriac writer from the Church of the East who supplemented the text with biblical material and theological interpolations Sebastian Brock has further noted that the work was addressed to an unknown figure named Nemesius.
+These were then edited together by a Syriac-language writer from the Church of the East who supplemented the text with biblical material and theological interpolations.
+Sebastian Brock has further noted that the work was addressed to an unknown figure named Nemesius.
+This Nemesius, or Nemosaya (ܢܡܘܣܝܐ) as rendered in the primary works, is perhaps related to the Greek nomikos (νομικὸς), which means "lawyer" and could possibly refer to the Torah or Judaism in general.

 The author demonstrates a strong pride in the Syriac language, elevating it above all other dialects of Aramaic, and likely moved between the eastern and western provinces of the Syriac-speaking world.
-Its presented chronologically over seven millennia, relying on a variety of sources, most of which are Christian.
-The Cave of Treasures was later influential for a number of authors, including the author of the Chronicle of Zuqnin, al-Ya'qubi, al-Tabari, Eutychius of Alexandria, Michael the Great, Bar Hebraeus, and Solomon of Basra.
+It is presented chronologically over seven millennia, relying on a variety of sources, most of which are Christian.
+The Cave of Treasures was later influential for a number of authors, including the author of the Chronicle of Zuqnin, al-Ya'qubi, al-Tabari, Eutychius of Alexandria, Michael the Great, Barhebraeus, and Solomon of Basra.

-The cave in question refers to an unnamed cave in Upper Mesopotamia that, after the fall, Adam deposited the three gifts of the Magi in.
-Later, when Jesus Christ was born, these Magi arrived at the cave to retrieve the gifts and present them to the newborn Son.
+The cave in question refers to an unnamed cave in Upper Mesopotamia where, after the Fall, Adam deposited gold, frankincense, and myrrh.
+Later, when Christ was born, the Magi arrived at the cave to retrieve the gifts and present them to the newborn Son.